JoseLuisSR/springboot-activemq/publish-and-subscribe/subscriber/README.md

 # ActiveMQ properties.

 spring.activemq.broker-url=tcp://localhost:61616
+spring.jms.pub-sub-domain=true
 spring.activemq.packages.trusted=com.broker.activemq.entities,java.lang
 spring.activemq.in-memory=true
 spring.activemq.close-timeout=15
 spring.activemq.password=admin
 spring.activemq.user=admin
 ```

+The property `spring.jms.pub-sub-domain` is switch destination type from queue to topic.

 ActiveMQ needs define [whitelist packages](https://activemq.apache.org/objectmessage) that can be exchanged using ObjectMessages, so is necessary add the property
 `spring.activemq.packages.trusted` with all the packages used by the class that is going to be send/receive like a message.